jdtaylor7/taylortechblog/_drafts/macros-in-c-and-cpp.md

 This correctly expands to "hello".

 `GOOD_STRINGIZE` expands the macro, while `ACTUAL_STRINGIZE` performs the stringization.
-As mentioned, this same concept applies to the token-pasting operator as well.
+As mentioned, this same concept applies to the token pasting operator as well.

 ## C/C++ Differences